Art of Music Studio

 Ms. Henderson lives in Los Angeles since 1994, where she works as a freelance pianist, composer, music writer, and teacher.

-FLUTE, GROUP KEYBOARD, PIANO (Beginning, Intermediate), AND PRESCHOOL PROGRAMS
+FLUTE, GROUP KEYBOARD, PIANO (Beginning, Intermediate), VOICE AND ENRICHMENT PROGRAMS

 Ms. Lukic has won first prizes at National Competitions for flautists in Yugoslavia, at CAPMT California State Competition (Collegiate Division) and numerous honorary awards from local and international competitions.
 As a soloist and a member of various chamber groups and orchestras, she performed in France, Germany, Austria, Spain, Switzerland, Turkey, USA and all over former Yugoslavia.
 Her credits also include many performances, interviews and recordings for Yugoslavian National Radio and Television Stations.